Pathoschild/canimod.github.io/for-players/faqs.md

 ### Access to Path '...' is denied
 This error means that the SMAPI process doesn't have permissions to access the file requested.
-This could mean that you haven't rebooted since the SMAPI install process or that you installed SMAPI (or mods) with admin permissions and are now running as a lower privlidged user.
+This could mean that you haven't rebooted since the SMAPI install process or that you installed SMAPI (or mods) with admin permissions and are now running as a lower privileged user.

 Common solutions: